Convex-Dev/design/cad/012_numerics/README.md

 ## Overview

-The CVM implements numerical operations similar to thse available in typical programming languages.
+The CVM implements numerical operations similar to those available in typical programming languages.
 Most basic numerical operations are provided as Runtime Functions such as `+`, `sqrt`, `max` etc.

+CVM numerical capabilities are primarily intended to support the kind of calculations likely to be required in on-chain decentralised applications.
+More sophisticated numerical calculations, particularly those that require significant computational power, should normally be performed off-chain.

 ## Numeric Tower